Apple car project: 2018

 In January 2018, the company registered 27 self-driving vehicles with California's Department of Motor Vehicles.

-In May 2018, an article in The New York Times reported on major project news.
-After proposed partnership arrangements with Germany's high-end brands BMW and Mercedes-Benz failed, as did potential alliances with Nissan, BYD Auto, McLaren Automotive, and others, Apple reportedly partnered with Volkswagen to produce an autonomous employee shuttle van based on the T6 Transporter commercial vehicle platform.
-The T6 Transports would be transformed into autonomous electric versions at VW's Italdesign subsidiary in Turin, Italy, with the frame, wheels, and chassis remaining the same.

-While Apple does its best to keep its autonomous vehicles plans secret, regulatory filings do provide some factual insight into its activities.
-In September 2018, Apple was reportedly in third place in the number of California autonomous vehicle permits with 70, behind GM's Cruise (175) and Alphabet's Waymo (88).
+While Apple attempted to keep its autonomous vehicles plans secret, regulatory filings did provide evidence of their project and related activities.
+In September 2018, Apple held the third-highest number of California autonomous vehicle permits with 70, behind GM's Cruise (175) and Alphabet's Waymo (88).

 On July 7, 2018, a former Apple employee was arrested by the FBI for allegedly stealing trade secrets about Apple's self-driving car project.
 He was charged by federal prosecutors.
 The criminal complaint against the former employee revealed that at that time, Apple still had yet to openly discuss any of its self-driving research, with around 5,000 employees disclosed on the project.

 In August 2018, Doug Field, formerly senior vice president of engineering at Tesla, became the leader of Apple's Titan team.

 On August 24, 2018, it was reported that one of Apple's self-driving car had apparently been involved in a crash, when it was rear-ended during road-testing.
 The crash occurred while the car was at a stop, waiting to merge into traffic about 3.5 miles from Apple's headquarters in Cupertino, with no reported injuries.
 At the time, the BBC reported that Apple had 66 road-registered driverless cars, with 111 drivers registered to operate those cars.

 In August 2018, there were reports about an Apple patent of a system that warns riders ahead of time about what an autonomous car would do, purportedly to alleviate the discomfort of surprise.